Looking for televisions?Start shopping

 When you're shopping, you'll find two basic TV categories:

 Flat-panel LCD and plasma TVs are extremely popular due to their thin designs and crisp, vivid picture quality.
-"LED TVs" are a popular new version of LCD TVs that employ LED backlighting.
+"LED TVs" are a popular type of LCD TV that employ LED backlighting.
 For tips on which type would work best for you, watch our video about LCD and plasma TVs, or see our article explaining how LCD compares to plasma.

 [Shop our selection of flat-panel TVs]